The Exposure Triangle Explained: Aperture, Shutter Speed & ISO for Landscape Photography

 Shutter Speed: Freezing or Blurring Motion

 Shutter speed dictates the duration for which the digital sensor is exposed to light, measured in seconds or fractions of a second (e.g., 1/1000s, 1s, 30s).
-The camera's shutter is the physical mechanism that opens and closes to control how long the sensor is exposed.
-When the shutter opens, light reaches the sensor for the duration you've set.
-A faster shutter allows less light in, while a slower one allows more.
+For example, a shutter speed of 1/60s allows light for one sixtieth of a second.
+The camera's shutter is the physical mechanism that opens and closes to control how long the sensor is exposed; the shutter remains open for the duration you set.
+When the shutter opens, light reaches the sensor for that time.
+A faster shutter allows less light in, while a longer shutter speed allows more.
+In manual mode you set this duration yourself rather than letting the camera choose it.

 Its creative function is to control the depiction of motion.